bolanosv/AutomatedRadioEvaluationSuite/README.md

 ## Features

 - VISA Instrument Control for multiple Keysight and ETS-Lindgren instruments by GPIB and LAN
-- Measure RF power amplifier Figures of Merit (FoM)
+- Measure RF power amplifier Figures of Merit (FoM) over one or multiple frequencies
   - Gain
   - Output Power
   - Drain Efficiency
   - Power Added Efficiency
-- Multi-frequency PA measurements
-- Measure antenna gain characteristics by Gain Comparison Method (i.e., Two-Antenna Method) and Gain Transfer Method (i.e., Comparison Antenna Method) using a reference gain file
+- Measure antenna gain characteristics by the Gain Comparison Method (i.e., Two-Antenna Method) and the Gain Transfer Method (i.e., Comparison Antenna Method) using a reference gain file
-- Measure antenna return loss
+- Measure antenna return loss (magnitude and phase)
-- Save and recall measurements in standardized file formats
+- Save and recall measurements in standardized file formats for data analysis
-- Plot measurement results
+- Plot measurement results within the app for quick visualization

 ## TODO